The Adoption of Electronic Procurement and Readiness Assessment in Central Ethiopia Regional State

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: Electronic procurement is a digitalized means of procurement processes.
-This study aims to assess its applicability in the central Ethiopia regional state by studying the hindrance factors and the opportunity that can come for the construction sector of the region.
+This study aims to assess its applicability in the Central Ethiopia regional state by examining the hindrance factors and the opportunities that can arise for the region’s construction sector.
 A descriptive and explorative study approach has been performed.
-Qualitative data from public procurement administrators, IT professionals, and construction stakeholders were collected through interviews. -P nor eGP has not been introduced to the region yet.
-Also to use it factors such as the knowledge gap, lack of infrastructure provisions, and collaboration works with fear of losing competitiveness were probable hindrances.
-On the other hand, resource-saving, increasing transparency, and accuracy of bid evaluation were found as main probable opportunities.
-Incorporating practitioners, and combining system development with an adaptability test can provide useful input for further.
-Timely support from the federal government, capacity-building programs, facility and infrastructure development, and government enforcing mechanisms were found as necessary matters to implement the e-P system for the construction sector.
-This research is the first study in the area with this topic and also it is a very new topic as a country in general.
-Hence, in a way, it introduced the system for the pubic construction procurement of the region and stakeholders.
-The findings contribute as a source to the public body for the launch of the eGP Ethiopia in the region, and a lead for private developers.
-Additionally, it implements the very nature of the research which is multidisciplinary by incorporating IT professionals.
+Qualitative data were collected from public procurement administrators, IT professionals, and construction stakeholders through interviews.
+Neither P nor eGP has been introduced to the region yet.
+Additionally, factors such as the knowledge gap, lack of infrastructure provisions, and the fear of losing competitiveness were probable hindrances to its use.
+On the other hand, resource-saving, increasing transparency, and improving the accuracy of bid evaluation were identified as the main probable opportunities.
+Incorporating practitioners and combining system development with an adaptability test can provide helpful input for further development.
+Timely support from the federal government, capacity-building programs, facility and infrastructure development, and government enforcement mechanisms were identified as necessary to implement the e-P system for the construction sector.
+This research is the first study in the area on this topic, and it is also a relatively new area of interest in the country as a whole.
+Hence, in a way, it introduced the system for public construction procurement in the region and among stakeholders.
+The findings serve as a valuable source for the public body to launch the eGP Ethiopia in the area and as a lead for private developers.
+Additionally, it embodies the multidisciplinary nature of the research by incorporating IT professionals.

 Keywords: Construction Sector, e-procurement, Region, Procurement